KaiserWilhelm23/PIP-Manager-App/README.md

 # BETA Known Issues:
 1. All packages may appear out of date when Auto Update Package list is enabled
-2. Update pip manager in App Info may be slow starting up.

 # Available Features